How to Stop a Puppy From Biting

 Does your puppy’s biting seem more purposeful than playful?

-Some puppies may engage in an aggressive behavior known as “resource guarding,” during which they growl, lunge, or even bite when you reach for their most prized possessions (usually food or toys).
-While a snarly puppy guarding a favorite stuffed animal might be funny, down the line, aggression can lead to serious consequences.
+Some puppies may engage in an aggressive behaviour known as “resource guarding,” during which they growl, lunge, or even bite when you reach for their most prized possessions (usually food or toys).
+While a snarly puppy guarding a favourite stuffed animal might be funny, down the line, aggression can lead to serious consequences.
 In addition to causing injuries, dogs who bite risk being isolated, surrendered, and even euthanized.

 “Millions of people are bitten by dogs every year,” says Marissa Sunny, senior dog lifesaving specialist at Best Friends Animal Society.
 “The majority of these bites, if not all, are preventable.”

 • Make a veterinary appointment.
 Dogs in pain may act aggressively to keep people away and avoid being touched in tender areas.
 If your puppy suddenly becomes aggressive or reacts negatively to being touched or held, make an appointment with your veterinarian immediately.
-“Behavior changes can sometimes be a symptom of a medical problem,” cautions Sunny.
+“Behaviour changes can sometimes be a symptom of a medical problem,” cautions Sunny.

 • Work with a trainer.
-“A certified trainer can help you teach your dog appropriate behaviors in a humane, effective, and ethical way,” says Sunny.
+“A certified trainer can help you teach your dog appropriate behaviours in a humane, effective, and ethical way,” says Sunny.
 Training is available in person and online in most places, she notes.

-• Prioritize your pup.
+• Prioritise your pup.
 Before adding a puppy to your family, make sure your schedule allows for lots of time together.
 “As social animals, dogs thrive on social interaction and love to be a part of the family,” says Sunny.
 “A happy dog is a good dog.”

 Pug lying down getting eye drops

 Biting can be frustrating, and even painful.
 However, it’s important to remain calm and positive.
-Yelling might stop the behavior in the moment, but it won’t teach your puppy not to bite in the future.
+Yelling might stop the behaviour in the moment, but it won’t teach your puppy not to bite in the future.
 In fact, yelling can even lead to worse biting.

 “Yelling is a release for you, but it leads to more problems down the road,” says Hodgson.

 Similarly, you should never hit your puppy for biting – not even a “gentle” tap.
 Known as “aversive” training, methods that use leash jerks, shock collars, and other pain-inducing punishments have been proven ineffective and harmful.
-A recent study by researchers in Portugal found that dogs who underwent aversive training displayed significantly higher levels of stress-related behaviors than dogs trained using reward-based methods.
+A study by researchers in Portugal found that dogs who underwent aversive training displayed significantly higher levels of stress-related behaviours than dogs trained using reward-based methods.

 Dog running through field

-Puppy bitingcan, well, bite.
+Puppy biting can, well, bite.
 But with a little patience, a little know-how, and possibly some professional help, you can teach your four-legged friend how to wield their teeth safely and responsibly.
 Best of luck to you and your pup!

 Monica has written for a variety of brands and publications, including Martha Stewart Living, Anthropologie, and pet-friendly outlets including Petco, Chewy, and ManyPets.